Treasurenft Rises To Second Place In OKX Market Rankings, Embarking On A New Journey In 2024

+(MENAFN- ACN NewsWire) TreasureNFT Rises to Second Place in OKX Market Rankings, Embarking on a New Journey in 2024

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, NY, Jan.
-17, 2024 (GLOBE NEWSWIRE) -- In the world of digital assets, the OKX market, with its significant influence and global reach, has become a pivotal hub for NFT trading.
+NEW YORK, Jan 18, 2024 - (ACN Newswire) - In the world of digital assets, the OKX market, with its significant influence and global reach, has become a pivotal hub for NFT trading.
 TreasureNFT has risen to second place in this highly competitive platform.
 This achievement not only represents global market recognition for TreasureNFT but also proves its exceptional platform development performance.

 TreasureNFT Rises to Second Place in OKX Market Rankings